 Event ID 255: Error

 This event is generated when an error occurred within Sysmon.
-They can happen if the system is under heavy load and certain tasked could not be performed or a bug exists in the Sysmon service.
+They can happen if the system is under heavy load and certain tasks could not be performed or a bug exists in the Sysmon service, or even if certain security and integrity conditions are not met.
 You can report any bugs on the Sysinternals forum or over Twitter (@markrussinovich).

 Configuration files can be specified after the -i (installation) or -c (installation) configuration switches.
 They make it easier to deploy a preset configuration and to filter captured events.